Partial Causal Structure Learning for Valid Selective Conformal Inference under Interventions: Experiments

-\paragraph{Limitations of the real-data evaluation.} The proxy oracle is constructed from LFC quantiles, not from true causal knowledge.
-Its coverage shortfall ($0.864$ vs.\ the nominal $0.9$) indicates that the LFC-based proxy does not perfectly capture the exchangeability structure, likely because (i) indirect downstream effects create correlated residuals even among ``unaffected'' genes, and (ii) batch effects and technical noise break the i.i.d.\ assumption within strata.
-Despite these violations, the qualitative ordering of methods---Corrected $>$ Estimated $\approx$ Pooled $>$ Oracle---is consistent with the theoretical predictions, and the Corrected method is the only one to exceed nominal coverage.
-As in the synthetic experiment, the Estimated and Pooled results coincide because the learned selector classifies nearly all calibration perturbations as unaffected given the high sparsity of the proxy descendant structure.
-A more thorough real-data evaluation with larger calibration sets (more perturbations) and biologically validated oracle sets remains open.
+\textbf{Limitations of the real-data evaluation.} The proxy oracle is constructed from LFC quantiles, not from true causal knowledge.
+Its coverage shortfall ($0.864$ vs.\ the nominal $0.9$) indicates that the LFC-based proxy does not perfectly capture the exchangeability structure, likely because (i) indirect downstream effects create correlated residuals even among ``unaffected'' genes, and (ii) batch effects and technical noise break the i.i.d.\ assumption within strata. {Moreover, on real data the proxy safe sets and residual scores are both computed from the same expression matrix, so the selective-exchangeability assumption should be read as an approximate diagnostic rather than a verified condition.} {A genuine oracle would require independently validated causal annotations (for example, curated knockout-effect databases or matched perturbation atlases) which are not available at the scale of $50$ perturbations $\times$ $5{,}000$ genes for K562; the controlled-$\delta$ synthetic experiment (Section~\ref{sec:exp_delta}) therefore remains the cleanest validation of the method itself.} Despite these violations, {within the causal-selector methods,} the qualitative ordering {(}Corrected $>$ Estimated $\approx$ Pooled $>$ Oracle{)} is consistent with the theoretical predictions, and {Corrected is the only one of these methods to exceed nominal coverage}. {The $59.8\%$ feasibility is a finite-sample artifact of the small calibration set rather than a methodological limit: a scaling experiment on the same split (Appendix~\ref{app:extra}, Figure~\ref{fig:feasibility}) shows feasibility climbing monotonically to $100\%$ by $n_{\mathrm{cal}}=160$ while {proxy $\delta$} stays near $0.083$.} A more thorough real-data evaluation with larger calibration sets (more perturbations) and biologically validated oracle sets remains open.